 - 1. When you receive an emergency message from Cameron, your caller ID will display (580.
 581.2200. - 2.
-For program does not have a physician assigned to the care of students.
-In case of illness or emergency, each student should have the name of his/her physician on record in the program office and contact their own physician should an injury, needle stick, or exposure to communicable disease occur.
-I understand and acknowledge that participating in experiential clinical education at any healthcare site/clinical education setting, as with any placement in a healthcare facility, entails risks that could result in injury or death.
-By continuing in this program and participating in experiential clinical education, I acknowledge and accept these risks, and pledge to strictly comply with all health and safety laws, regulations, rules, and protocols specific to the University, the College in which I am enrolled, and the experiential site/clinical education setting at which I am placed. - 3.
 When listening to a message, please be aware that background noise will cause the system to "stop and start."
 It is calibrated very delicately to determine whether a person or an answering machine has picked up the phone, and background noise may affect the delivery.
-If possible, move to a quiet area or press the "mute" button on your phone. - 4.
+If possible, move to a quiet area or press the "mute" button on your phone. - 3.
 If you missed any part of the message, please stay on the line and press "" (star) to hear the message again.

-a.
 Harassment Policies